By: Kurt D. LaRose

 Suffice it to say that the debate about the term sexual addiction will not be settled here.
 The reality is, that no matter what the literature says about sexual behaviors, sexual compulsions, and/or sexual addiction, there is almost universal consensus that there are patterns of sexual behavior that cause people to need treatment.
 One thing is for certain; sexual behavior can be and is problematic for a multitude of people.
 Even normal sexual development is not without difficulty.

 Sexual addiction has emerged as a disorder that can be diagnosed and treated (Carnes, 1983, 1991; Earle & Crow, 1989; Sex and Love Addicts Anonymous, 1986).
-It should be noted that in the Diagnostic and Statistical Manual of Mental Disorders (American Psychiatric Association, 1994), the DSM IV, there is not a category to diagnose sexual dependence; nor does the term addiction appear.
-The DSM IV identifies paraphilia, unconventional sexual behavior (such as pedophilia, exhibitionism, voyeurism, and sexual masochism to name a few), and it identifies sexual disorders.
+It should be noted that in the Diagnostic and Statistical Manual of Mental Disorders (American Psychiatric Association, 1994), the DSM IV and more recently in the DSM 5, there is not a category to diagnose sexual dependence; nor does the term addiction appear.
+The DSM identifies paraphilia, unconventional sexual behavior (such as pedophilia, exhibitionism, voyeurism, and sexual masochism to name a few), and it identifies sexual disorders.
 Whether or not the DSM will someday include a category for sex dependency remains to be seen, however if it does, it will not be the first time the manual changed it's diagnostic criteria adding and deleting various disorders (Klein, 2003).
+There is a footnote to the more recent DSM5 suggesting at some point a behavioral disorder of sex addiction may be forth coming.

 Researchers and authors have taken the liberty of developing diagnostic criteria for sexual addiction that mirror the kinds of criteria used in the DSM for chemical dependency (Carnes, 1991; Levin, 1999).
 The ideas they postulate make sense.
 Patrick Carnes (2003) summarizes the various diagnostic criteria that exist for sexual addiction into three simple areas: 1) loss of control, 2) continuation despite consequences, and 3) preoccupation.
 Carnes has long advocated the idea that sexual behavior can become addictive, while managing to avoid the politically charged debates surrounding sex and sexuality.
 In one of his books, Don't Call It Love, Carnes (1991) dissects the process of addiction by interviewing and gathering data on nearly 1,000 identified sex addicts; the story of one addict articulates the prerequisites of loss of control, negative consequences and preoccupation: